-- A. No Site Plan or Stormwater Management Plan Required.
-No site plan is required for additions to existing structures or structures ancillary to existing uses on a property, when: - 1.
-The footprint of the addition or the new structure is less than 250 square feet; and - 2.
-No additional parking is required per Zoning Ordinance standards; and - 3.
-The disturbed area is no more than 3000 square feet. - B. Limited Site Plan and Stormwater Management Plan Addressing Quantity Only Required.
-A site plan limited to basic information needed to address (a) erosion and sediment control, (b)
+- 1. No Site Plan or Stormwater Management Plan.
+No site plan is required for additions to existing structures or structures ancillary to existing uses on a property, when: - a.
+The footprint of the addition or the new structure is less than 1,200 square feet; and - b.
+No additional parking is required per Zoning Ordinance standards; and - c.
+The disturbed area is no more than 5,000 square feet.